Kurrawong/fair-ease-matcher/documentation.md

 This input is sent from the frontend web application.

 Three analysis methods are currently supported by the analyser, these are:
-1. Structured XML analysis - based on the structure of ISO19115 XML.
+1. Structured XML Analysis - based on the structure of ISO19115 XML.
-2. "Full" XML analysis - which strips XML files of all textual fields.
+2. "Full" XML Analysis - which strips XML files of all textual fields.
-3. netCDF analysis - which considers only the netCDF metadata.
+3. netCDF Analysis - which considers only the netCDF metadata.

-## Structured
+## Structured XML Analysis

 A number of metadata elements are then parsed from each document.
 These are listed in the table below: